Biography

 One of Brian’s main interests is photography.
 It has always been an interest of his, but he was truly hooked after receiving his grandmother’s beloved Zeiss Ikon Contaflex Super BC.
 This all-manual German camera from the mid-1960’s taught Brian the technical ins and outs of photography.
 Eventually, however, his inner technogeek took over and he invested in modern Nikon equipment.

 If Brian has a love beyond photography, it is of coffee.
 He has countless types of coffeemakers, many more than most sane people.
-He continually searches for coffee’s Holy Grail, a cup that tastes just like freshly ground cofee smells.
+He continually searches for coffee’s Holy Grail, a cup that tastes just like freshly ground coffee smells.